DylanRTownsend/Matrix_Custom_Class/README.md

 IMatrix, a custom class for easily creating Matrices of varying sizes and types.

+How to use:

+Copy the class to it's own script in Unity, or to another script.
+For usage examples, check out the MatrixTests.cs

 Includes:

 - Generic Type for any variable type usage